Bitcoin-ABC/bitcoin-abc/web/cashtab-components/src/components/PriceDisplay/README.md

 # PriceDisplay

-Show a price display item in fiat, XEC, or SLPA.
+Show a price display item in fiat, XEC, or eToken.

 For open BIP70 invoices, get price and currency info from the invoice.